 As the old adage tells us, there’s no point in flogging a dead horse…

-As such, the most important step you can take towards breaking a hiking shoe in successfully is choosing the right one at the point of purchase.
+As such, the most important step you can take towards successfully breaking a hiking shoe in is choosing the right one at the point of purchase.

-At this stage, diagnosis of potentially painful footwear is tricky, but there are a few tell-tale signs that a boot might not be a good fit for your feet or will take longer to break in.
+At this stage, diagnosis of potentially painful footwear is tricky, but there are a few tell-tale signs that a boot might not be a good fit for your feet or will take longer to break-in.
 These include rubbing around the forefoot, tight or painful spots in the toes and heel, or lack of flexibility in the fabric or materials.

 2. Take An Incremental Approach

 Even the best-fitting leather footwear will feel stiff at first, cause a little bit of foot pain, or rub against the skin.
-However, unless you feel fiesty hot spots developing, don’t take these as a sign that you’ll be better off with another model.
+However, unless you feel fiery hot spots developing, don’t take these as a sign that you’ll be better off with another model.